-In addition we have a Sports Mentor to work with individuals and collectively on sports activities to increase self worth as well as fitness.
-We also have a dedicated Substance Misuse Worker who is able to provide 1-2-1 assessments and counselling with clients to assist them with addressing various addictions.
+The Sports Mentor works with the clients on sports activities to increase self-worth as well as wellbeing.
+We have a dedicated Substance Misuse Worker who can provide specialized 1-2-1 assessments and counselling with clients to assist them with addressing various addictions.